tafadzwagonera/dutuphp/README.rst

 Have you ever wished to query the database in PHP without writing straight SQL but using objects and methods only?
-Have you ever wished that if mysqli and PDO weren't so disparage they would have an identical interface API which could acccess the database regardless of which database access strategy you use and perhaps learning them wouldn't be so much of a hassle?
+Have you ever wished that if mysqli and PDO weren't so disparate they would have an identical interface API which could acccess the database regardless of which database access strategy you use and perhaps learning them wouldn't be so much of a hassle?
 If you were wishing